kawansi/RandomLootTool/README.md

 - 1.19.2

 Previous Minecraft versions (1.12.2+) will work with partial support (icons used will be from 1.19.2 and blocks are listed despite not existing in this version).

+## Installation
+No installation is done, unpack the ZIP anywhere and run the .exe file.

+It does not save any files, it only read statistics of the save created by Minecraft.

 ## Feedback
 Have any feedback or found a bug?
 Open an [issue](https://github.com/kawansi/RandomLootTool/issues) and I will answer as soon as possible.